larammerce/docs/8.x/getting-started/documentation.md

 ### How to write the page references

-In order to link to other web sites , you should mention them as references .
+In order to create a link to another web site , you should mention it as a reference .
 Each reference has a number which should be superscript and italic .
 For this purpose , use the pattern below :

 ```
 *<sup>[number](#number)</sup>*